 Our ICs are used as components in electronic devices in various markets.
 As a result, we have devoted and expect to continue to devote a large amount of resources to develop products based on new and emerging technologies and standards that will be commercially introduced in the future.
-Research and development expense during the three months ended March 31, 2012 was \$32.9 million, or 26.2% of revenues.
+Research and development expense during the nine months ended September 29, 2012 was \$101.9 million, or 24.8% of revenues.
 A number of large companies are actively involved in the development of these new technologies and standards.
 Should any of these companies delay or abandon their efforts to develop commercially available products based on new technologies and standards, our research and development efforts with respect to these technologies and standards likely would have no appreciable value.
-In addition, if we do not correctly anticipate new technologies and standards, or if the products that we develop based on these new technologies and standards develop later than we anticipate, or do not develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.
+In addition, if we do not correctly anticipate new technologies and standards, or if the products that we develop based on these new technologies and standards fail to achieve market acceptance, our competitors may be better able to address market demand than we would.
+Furthermore, if markets for these new technologies and standards develop later than we anticipate, or do not develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.